 Please note that RCS is only obliged to offer one audition/interview date per application.
 Alternative dates will only be provided (subject to availability) in exceptional circumstances.
 If you are unable to make your allocated audition date, you should email us immediately stating the reason.

 MA Musical Theatre (Musical Directing) and Professional Graduate Diploma in Musical Direction auditions will take place from February to April.

 - Recorded audition

-Once you apply, you will be emailed in due course with an audition date.
-All auditions/interviews will either take place at the RCS Renfrew Street Glasgow or will take place online via a mixture of live online work via Zoom and recordings/materials submitted via Acceptd.
+Once you apply on UCAS Conservatoires, you will be emailed in due course with an audition date.
+All auditions/interviews will either take place at the RCS campus on Renfrew Street in Glasgow or will take place online via a mixture of live work on Zoom and recordings/materials submitted on Acceptd.
 We have many years of experience of conducting online auditions and have a well-established format and process in place, so no applicant will be disadvantaged by auditioning in this manner.

-Your Musical Directing Audition will be split into 3 sections, details of which are below :
+Your Musical Directing audition will be split into three sections, details of which are below:

-The candidate will be given a consultation piano lesson working through varying pieces of repertoire chosen by the candidate.
+You will be given a consultation piano lesson working through varying pieces of repertoire chosen by them.
 This session will explore a range of varying keyboard skills through a one-to-one workshop.
-In-person candidates will be asked to bring a small selection of song accompaniments for this session.
-Online candidates will have this lesson on Zoom.
+In-person candidates will be asked to bring a small selection of song accompaniments for this session; online candidates will have this lesson on Zoom.

-In-person candidates – you will be asked to lead a vocal workshop with a small group for 20 mins, which should include:
+- In-person candidates will be asked to lead a vocal workshop with a small group, which should include:

 - the teaching of a short section of ensemble repertoire of the candidate’s choosing